Asparagus fern: Plant care guide

 Potting mix for asparagus ferns

 Asparagus ferns prefer soil that is slightly acidic and well-draining.
-Any soil mixture with perlite or pumice in it will typically work, but the best type of potting soil for Asparagus Ferns is a high-quality organic potting mix formulated for potted houseplants.
+Any fresh, new soil mixture with perlite or pumice in it will typically work, but the best type of potting soil for Asparagus Ferns is a high-quality organic potting mix formulated for potted houseplants.

 Planter pots for asparagus fern